UK-IPOP/drug-extraction/README.md

 ## Performance Analysis

-This branch exists for performance analysis comparing Python, Golang, and Rust performance on string similarity metrics.
+This branch exists for performance analysis comparing Python, R, Python (w/ C libs), Golang, and Rust performance on string similarity metrics.

-Each directory (`python-lang`, `go-lang`, `rust-lang`) contains various benchmarks and tests for algorithms that overlapped in the three packages selected.
+Each directory (`python-lang`, `go-lang`, `rust-lang`, `fast-python-lang` and `r-lang`) contains various benchmarks and tests for algorithms that overlapped in the three packages selected.

 ### Built With